alavezzo/alavezzo.github.io/README.md

 Welcome to my portfolio!

-This site hosts links to applications that I have worked on and am excited to share to the world!
-It also informs the visitor a little about my story and lists contact information to reach out.
+This site hosts applications I have worked on and am excited to share with the world!
+Also included is little about me and contact information if anyone wishes to get in touch.

 ## Link To Webpage